mvgrimes/saitc-server/server.md

 - Serve from Peer Workstation
     - Always on, user always logged in
 - Quickbooks Online - $27-40/mo
-    - Ross: not feature complete and migration issues
+    - Not feature complete and migration issues
 - Host on Virtual Machine
 - Third Party Hosted Quickbooks - $37/user/mo